itslanguage/itslanguage-js/README.md

 Important to keep in mind is that this version possibly does not work on your ITSLanguage backend environment due to breaking changes.
 If not sure, drop us a line to find out.

-### Current status of next branche
+### Current status of next branch

-These are the items currently we're currently developing on for the `@next` version.
+These are the items currently we are currently developing on for the `@next` dist-tag which is available on npm.
 - Improve our CI/CD flow for better releases
 - Improve communication/authentication mechanism
 - Improve websocket communication mechanism